 What Useful Design Features Does It Have?

-The Hardy MTX-S is one of the first reels to use a carbon fiber frame along with an aluminum alloy spool and the results are quite amazing.
+The Hardy MTX-S is one of the first reels to use a carbon fiber frame along with an aluminum alloy spool, and the results are quite amazing.

-Dubbed as the future of reel design, this combination of materials brings the weight of the fly reel way down without sacrificing any performance or durability, a whole 8% lighter than the original version known as the MTX.
+Dubbed the future of reel design, this combination of materials brings the weight of the fly reel way down without sacrificing any performance or durability, a whole 8% lighter than the original version known as the MTX.

 How Light Is The Hardy MTX-S?